w-yeehong/tp/docs/DeveloperGuide.md

 * Option 1: Uniqueness is identified by name, age and phone

-Originally, our team intended to define two `Patient` to be equals if they have the same `Name`, `Age` and `Phone`.
+Originally, we intended to define two `Patient` to be equals if they have the same `Name`, `Age` and `Phone`.
 However, such a design will make it difficult for users of Covigent as they will have to key in all these fields when executing `EditPatientCommand` and `DeletePatientCommand` in order for Covigent to uniquely identify the `Patient` to manipulate.

 * Option 2: Uniqueness is identified by name

-Keeping in mind the ease of usage of Covigent for users, our team chose to identify `Patient` uniquely by `Name` only.
+Keeping in mind the ease of usage of Covigent for users, we chose to identify `Patient` uniquely by `Name` only.
 As such, when users need to manipulate the data of a `Patient`, all they need to input is the `Name`.
-Furthermore, our team believes that since Covigent is used by small hotels, there is a very low chance of two patients having the same names.
+Furthermore, we believes that since Covigent is used by small hotels, there is a very low chance of two patients having the same names.

 #### Features related to Patient
 Having looked at the design of `Patient`, we can now explore the possible features related to `Patient`.
 In particular, our commands support [create, read, update, delete](#412-create-read-update-delete) and [search](#413-search-patient).

 The features comprise of five commands namely,